ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

    - A highly efficient implementation of gradient boosting, known for its speed and accuracy.
    - **Applications**: Competition-winning solutions in Kaggle, predictive maintenance.

-10. **Neural Networks**
-    - Inspired by the human brain, these algorithms are capable of capturing complex patterns in data.
-Used for both classification and regression.
-    - **Applications**: Image recognition, natural language processing.

 ---